nalgeon/tryxinyminutes/try/go/index.md

 > **NOTE:** For brevity, most of the following code snippets hide the package declaration, imports, and the `main()` function.
 >
-> If a code snippet contains only statements, assume they exist in a `main()` function:
+> If a code snippet contains only statements, assume they exist in a context similar to this:
 >
 >     package main
 >